varnish/Varnish-Book/varnish_sysadmin.rst

    available, or try to use a graced object, or finally deliver an error message.

-   If you have more than 10 (default) objects black listed for a specific backend, the entire backend is considered sick.
+   If you have more than |default_saintmode_threshold| (default) objects black listed for a specific backend, the entire backend is considered sick.
 The rationale is that if 10 URLs already failed, there's probably no reason to try an 11th.

    There is no need to worry about recovering.
 The object will only be on the ban list for as long as you specify, regardless of whether the